skip to Main Content

 Social Approach

 This is another type of social engineering attack in which the hackers rely on social-psychological strategies to fool the target.
-This is a combination of a natural approach and the electronic approach.
+This is a combination of a natural approach and an electronic approach.

 In this, the attackers might create fake accounts from the details gathered from social media sites.
 Social approach attacks can be prevented by avoiding sharing personal information with anyone unknown online.
-This information includes the name, date of birth, hometown, dates of graduation, school location, etc.
+This information includes the name, date of birth, hometown, graduation dates, school location, etc.

 Reverse Social Engineering

-In this method of social engineering attacks, the curiosity of the victim is enhanced and is made to initiate the contact.
-To avoid this type of attack, employees’ awareness of social engineering attacks must be improved.
+In this method of social engineering attacks, the victim’s curiosity is enhanced and is made to initiate contact.
+Employees’ awareness of social-employee attacks must be improved to avoid this type of attack.
 Do not allow employees to install any external social media programs.

-How to Avoid Becoming Victim of Social Engineering Attacks on Social Media
+How to Avoid Becoming a Victim of Social Engineering Attacks on Social Media

 Social engineering attacks can destroy the reputation and data of individuals or organizations.
-These attacks are used by the attackers to gain the details of the company quickly.
+The attackers use these attacks to gain company details quickly.

 • Spammers want the victims to act first and think later.
 Do not let the urgency influence you.